Skip to main content Skip to secondary navigation

 Summary

-Assistantships are a form of student employment, providing salary and full or partial payment of tuition in exchange for teaching or research service performed by the student as part of his or her training and education.
+Assistantships are a form of student employment.
+Assistantships provide salary and full or partial payment of tuition in exchange for teaching or research service performed by the student as part of their training and education.
 This document presents the guidelines for the administration of assistantships.

 Policy